ircclient-dev/irc-dll-template-rs/README.md

 4. Alternatively, you can rely on the built-in GitHub workflow to build the DLLs for you.
 Simply push your changes to the repository, and the workflow will automatically build the DLLs and upload them as artifacts.

+## Example mSL Script

+To use the example mSL script to load and call a function from the DLL, follow these steps:

+1. Copy the [`example.mrc`](examples/example.mrc) file and the DLL from the `examples` directory to your mIRC scripts directory.
+2. Load the script in mIRC using the `/load -rs example.mrc` command.
+3. Use the `/call_hello` command to call the function from the DLL and display the result.

+### Example Command
+- `/call_hello`: Calls the "hello" function from the DLL and echoes the result.

 ## GitHub Workflow

 The GitHub workflow is defined in [build.yml](.github/workflows/build.yml).
 It builds the DLLs for the specified targets and uploads them as artifacts.